 Any product candidates we may develop and the activities associated with their development and commercialization, including their design, testing, manufacture, safety, efficacy, recordkeeping, labeling, storage, approval, advertising, promotion, sale, and distribution, are subject to comprehensive regulation by the FDA and other regulatory authorities in the United States, by EMA in the EU and by comparable authorities in other countries.
 Failure to obtain marketing approval for a product candidate will prevent us from commercializing the product candidate in a given jurisdiction.
-While we have multiple product candidates in clinical development and advanced preclinical development for a range of diseases, we have not yet submitted BLAs for any of our wholly-owned allogeneic CAR T product candidates to the FDA, or similar marketing applications to comparable foreign authorities.
-In the fourth quarter of 2022, we and Vertex completed regulatory submissions for exa-cel with the EMA and MHRA in the EU and the UK, respectively, for the potential treatment of SCD and TDT, and both the EMA and the MHRA have validated the respective Marketing Authorization Applications.
-In addition, we and Vertex initiated the BLA rolling submission to the FDA in November 2022, which we and Vertex expect to be complete by the end of the first quarter of 2023.
-However, we have not received approval or clearance to market any product candidates from regulatory authorities in any jurisdiction and it is possible that none of our product candidates or any product candidates we may seek to develop, alone or in conjunction with collaborators, in the future will ever obtain regulatory approval or clearance.
+While CASGEVY has received approval or clearance to be marketed from certain regulatory authorities in certain jurisdictions, it is possible that none of our other product candidates or any product candidates we may seek to develop, alone or in conjunction with collaborators, in the future will ever obtain regulatory approval or clearance or that we and Vertex will receive additional marketing approvals for CASGEVY.
+For example, while we have multiple product candidates in clinical development and advanced preclinical development for a range of diseases, we have not yet submitted BLAs for any of our wholly-owned allogeneic CAR T product candidates to the FDA, or similar marketing applications to comparable foreign authorities.

 We have limited experience in submitting and supporting the applications necessary to gain regulatory and marketing approvals.
-We expect to rely on third-party CROs and/or regulatory consultants to assist us in this process for our wholly-owned product candidates and, pursuant to our A&R Vertex JDCA, we have relied on Vertex for submitting such applications for our hemoglobinopathies product candidates.
+We expect to rely on third-party contract research organizations, or CROs, and/or regulatory consultants to assist us in this process for our wholly-owned product candidates and, pursuant to our Amended A&R Vertex JDCA, we have relied on Vertex for submitting such applications for our hemoglobinopathies product candidates.
 Submission of a BLA or other similar marketing applications to comparable foreign authorities and securing regulatory approval requires the submission of extensive preclinical and clinical data and supporting information to the various regulatory authorities for each therapeutic indication to establish the biologic product candidate's safety, purity, efficacy and potency, also known as safety and effectiveness, for each desired therapeutic indication.
 A BLA must also include significant information regarding the chemistry, manufacturing and controls for the product candidate.
 Securing regulatory approval also requires the submission of information about the product manufacturing process to, and inspection of manufacturing facilities by, the relevant regulatory authority.
-Should the FDA determine that an inspection is necessary for approval of a marketing application and an inspection cannot be completed during the review cycle due to restrictions on travel as a result of the coronavirus pandemic, the FDA has stated that it generally intends to issue a complete response letter or defer action on the application until an inspection can be completed.